PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 3 - Chunks Building + Saving/Lecture/english.md

 ```

-We chose to use the smallest possible number type to hold our data, a byte.
+We chose to use the smallest possible number type to hold our voxel data, a byte.
 A byte can hold numbers between 0 and 255.
 That will give us a total of 256 possible voxel types.
 You might notice that `data` is a 1D array.
 We will have to learn how to index a 1D array as if it were a 3D array because later on to pass the data to a Job we have to use a `NativeArray`, and to my knowledge it is not possible to create a 3D `NativeArray`.

 Now we need to make a function that we can call that will give us back a byte (number) for setting our voxel data.